Endometriosis Surgery in Thailand Your guide to cost, top specialists & hospitals

 Yes.
 Laparoscopic excision at JCI-accredited hospitals in Thailand is performed by gynaecological surgeons with specific endometriosis expertise.
 For bowel involvement, a colorectal surgeon can be brought in.
 The hospitals have full in-house infrastructure for managing any complication.

-How to Reduce Risks in Thailand
+How to Reduce Your Risk

 Choose a surgeon with specific endometriosis excision experience and high case volume.
 Pre-operative MRI mapping is essential for deep infiltrating disease.
-If bowel or ureteric involvement is suspected, confirm that a multidisciplinary team — including a colorectal surgeon — is available for your case.
+If bowel or ureteric involvement is suspected, confirm that a multidisciplinary team, including a colorectal surgeon, is available for your case.

 Can Endometriosis Come Back After Surgery?